 Source: Project Execution Plan (PEP)

+For the years 5 to 10 we estimate a maintenance cost of the Electronic Single Window of $200,000 per year.

 IV Economic Returns

-With a discount rate of 12%, the project has a net present value of US$ 2.65 million and an economic rate of return (ERR) of 38% in a 5-year horizon and a net present value of US$ 21.91 million and an economic rate of return (ERR) of 71% in a 10-year horizon when almost all the imports and exports operations use the electronic single window.
+With a discount rate of 12%, the project has a net present value of US$ 1.04 million and an economic rate of return (ERR) of 23% in a 5-year horizon and a net present value of US$ 14.99 million and an economic rate of return (ERR) of 57% in a 10-year horizon when almost all the imports and exports operations use the electronic single window.